JessMair/Tots-Play/README.md

 # The Structure Plane

-The website has an home page, gallery page and a contact us page.
+The website has a home page, gallery page and a contact us page.
 The design of each page has been kept simplistic.
-The goal of the site is to be very digestable and to only contain information which the viewer requires or that which makes a positive impression without overwhlming the overall design.
+The goal of the site is to be very digestible and to only contain information which the viewer requires or that which makes a positive impression without overwhelming the overall design.

 ## Home Page